willgarcia/redshift-etl-star-schema/README.md

 log_data/2018/11/2018-11-13-events.json
 ```

-A single log file as the following form:
+A single log file has the following form:

 ```json
 {